reflectoring/reflectoring.github.io/_posts/2020-07-22-spring-boot-kafka.md

 In the above example, we are creating one more `ConcurrentKafkaListenerContainerFactory` for JSON serialization.
 In this, we have configured `JsonSerializer.class` as our value serializer in the producer config and `JsonDeserializer<>(User.class)` as our value deserializer in the consumer config.

-For this, we are creating a separate Kafka listener container `userKafkaListenerContainerFactory`.
+For this, we are creating a separate Kafka listener container `userKafkaListenerContainerFactory()`.
 If we have multiple Java object types to be serialized/deserialized, we have to create a listener container for each type as shown above.

-### Sending Java objects
+### Sending Java Objects

 Now that we have configured our serializer and deserializer, we can send a `User` object using the `KafkaTemplate`: